Shadowth117/PSO2-Aqua-Library/README.md

   The library allows for many more PSO2 specific features, however.

 CMX Patcher - A tool for patching PSO2 .cmx files in order to expand what can be modified.
+  -Patches .cmx files to make life easier for character part mods -Can 'jailbreak' the character creator benchmark, allowing access to all character parts from the current game

 Weapon Installer - A tool for listing out existing weapon files for PSO2 and NGS as well as swapping them at a basic level.
 Weapon swaps between categories may work better for old PSO2.